Large-Momentum Effective Theory: Introduction

-In the standard QCD factorization for high-energy scattering, the above concept of the EFT for partons has been used implicitly.
-The PDFs are defined first in terms of the naive $P=\infty$ limit, which can be matched in principle to the physical properties of the proton in experimental kinematics, and the latter can then be used to describe scattering cross sections.
-However, in practice, one bypasses the intermediate step, as in the naive parton model, and directly uses PDFs to match the experimental cross sections, resulting in the QCD factorization theorems~\cite{Collins:2011zzd}.
+In the standard QCD study of high-energy scattering, the above concept of partons as effective degrees of freedom has been used implicitly.
+The PDFs are defined in terms of the naive $P=\infty$ limit, and are used to match the experimental cross sections, resulting in QCD factorization theorems~\cite{Collins:2011zzd}.